Even for this winter you have to find the answer to the question "Do I

 The answer is no: longer braking distance make them less safe.

 Are they more economic?

 The comparison between the two solutions is not immediate but still it's feasible.
-Seasonal tires require a higher initial investment (buy both the two sets at the same time,) plus the cost of the service for for tire changing twice a year.
-The "all seasons" tires, instead, are costing more than a single seasonal set but certainly less than 2 sets (summer and winter) and do not require replacement operation during the year.
-However, we must take into account that the degradation is 15% higher than winter tires and 10% higher than summer ones.
+Seasonal tyres require a higher initial investment (buy both the two sets at the same time,) plus the cost of the service for for tyre changing twice a year.
+The "all seasons" tyres, instead, are costing more than a single seasonal set but certainly less than 2 sets (summer and winter) and do not require replacement operation during the year.
+However, we must take into account that the degradation is 15% higher than winter tyres and 10% higher than summer ones.
 Also, they have a higher rolling resistance, which results in higher fuel costs.

-According to a simulation of the Turing Club Suisse, taking into account all costs, replacing tires in different seasons is definitely more convenient (and safer).
+According to a simulation of the Turing Club Suisse, taking into account all costs, replacing tyres in different seasons is definitely more convenient (and safer).